Create a Looker (Google Cloud core) Private Service Connect instance

 Required roles

 To get the permissions that you need to create a Looker (Google Cloud core) instance, ask your administrator to grant you the Looker Admin (roles/looker.admin) IAM role on the project the instance will reside in.
-For more information about granting roles, see Manage access.
+For more information about granting roles, see Manage access to projects, folders, and organizations.

 You might also be able to get the required permissions through custom roles or other predefined roles.